+People and their relatives spoke positively about the registered manager and said they liked the way the home was run.
 Staff were aware of their roles and responsibilities to the people they supported.
 They spoke to us about the open culture within the service, and said they would have no hesitation in reporting any concerns.
-Staff told us they felt supported by both the registered manager, who they described as very approachable.
+Staff told us they felt supported by the registered manager, who they described as very approachable.
 They felt able to raise any concerns or issues they had.
-We saw documentary evidence of staff receiving regular formal supervision and annual appraisals.
+One member of staff told us, ""I find the other staff supportive and the Manager is very open.
+You just know where you stand."
+Another member of staff said "We all work together here.
+Everyone joins in to get the job done."